MuhiEddinTahhan/vader/README.md

 # vader
 an open-source cybersecurity tool written in Python.
 ## IMPORTANT NOTE:
-users might need to install some python libraries to run the program like "requests"
+users might need to install some Python libraries to run the program: "requests", "paramiko", "hashlib", "socket"
 to install these libraries, on your terminal write:
   pip3 install {wanted library}
 example: